radical-cybertools/radical.analytics/API.md

 #### Arguments:

+Note: single parameters can be passed without a list.

 * `none`: Prints the full description as passed to the Session constructor.
 * `'smodel'`: Prints the ordered state model.
 * `'emodel'`: Prints the ordered event model for the profile of the given